-"The Board of the above named charter school, operating under a current contract with a start date of July 1, 2014 and a six-year expiration date of June 30, 2020 requests that the SPCSA approve this request to amend its charter school contract with the SPCSA regarding the following (check all that apply):

-- 1.Dual-Credit Programs - X 2.
-EMOs: Amend charter contract with an EMO - 3.
-Enrollment: Expand enrollment in existing grades and facilities - 4.
-Enrollment: Expand enrollment in new grade levels - 5.
-Enrollment: Eliminate a grade level or other educational services - 6.
-Facilities: Acquire or construct a new or additional facility that will not affect approved enrollment - 7.
-Facilities: Occupy additional sites - 8.
-Facilities: Relocate or consolidate campuses - 9.
-Facilities: Occupy a temporary facility - 10.
-Other (specify):

-(See full list above of RFA amendment types)
+(Example:) "The Board of the above named charter school, operating under a current contract with a start dat of and a six-year expiration date of requests that the SPCSA approve the request to amend its charter school contract with the SPCSA regarding the following (check all that apply): 1.
+Dual-Credit Programs 2.
+EMOs: Amend charter contract with an EMO 3.
+Enrollment: Expand enrollment in existing grades and facilities 4.
+Enrollment: Expand enrollment in new grade levels 5.
+Enrollment: Eliminate a grade level or other educational services 6.
+Facilities: Acquire or construct a new or additional facility that will not affect approved enrollment 7.
+Facilities: Occupy additional sites 8.
+Facilities: Relocate or consolidate campuses 9.
+Facilities: Occupy a temporary facility 10.
+Other (specify): (See full list above of RFA amendment types)